p3zo/rhythmic-relationships/README.md

 # Rhythmic complements

+## Usage

+### Recreate the dataset

-Use `prepare_data.py` to create the dataset.
+Run `prepare_data.py` to create the dataset.
 It accepts either a MIDI file or a directory of MIDI files.

     python prepare_data.py --path=input/slakh00006/all_src.mid --prefix=slakh00006